ammarozkan/TBWG/README.md

 make tbwgessentialslib lib
 ```

 will compile the lib onto a directory named "libs".
-If debug or some interesting stuff
+If debug or some other interesting stuff
 is wanted to compile too, see the Makefile.

 then, unnecessary things could be cleaned up